 the Lord does not approve.

 Who has spoken and it came to pass,

-for the Lord has spoken:
+unless the Lord has commanded it?

 “Shall a faultfinder contend with the Almighty?